evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 ## Interior

 You can choose between different types of seats, seat materials, and interior styling.
-The seat layout is the traditional five seats with two in front and three seats in the rear.
+In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.

 ### First row seats